UA-141369524-4

 The Cloudiness In Not Having Defined Labels

-When unexplainable anger and anxiety emotions bubbled up, I learned how to cope (that we all by default do in our own way).
-I thought that was just the way I was.
-And it could’ve been if I didn’t want to change my ways.
+When unexplainable anger and anxiety emotions bubbled up from nowhere other than a small trigger, I learned how to cope.
+That’s what we all by default do in our own way if we don’t know better.

 I remember I was unhappy at the Happiest Place on Earth because we spent all our time at Epcot Center (learning different cultures).
-And so by the end of day because of my passive whining or extreme quietness (I never whined, I was invisible!) we ended up at Magic Kingdom.
-My dream came true, but not really.
+Today of course that would be exciting to me.

 What Awareness Can Do To Help You